Published Apr 12, 2023

 • If you’re experiencing chronic constipation, you should seek medical advice.

 Constipation is a common condition that is experienced by people of all ages.
-However, constipation is more prevalent in older age groups due to decreased exercise, slowed metabolisms, and less muscle contraction along the digestive tract.
+However, constipation is more prevalent as we age due to decreased exercise, slowing metabolisms, and less muscle contraction along the digestive tract.

 Constipation Symptoms